 For a lot of people, traveling is about letting their hair down.
 And there’s just something about being far, far away from home that makes us feel carefree and confident.
 Throw swaying palm trees and a boozy cocktail or two into the mix, and romance is never far behind.

 Leaving home to see the world is an opportunity to reinvent yourself and discover what you like — and part of that experimentation could take place between the sheets.
-So whether you’re about to set off on a year-long trip or are just heading off on a short vacation, here’s how to plan for better and safer sex while traveling.
+So whether you’re about to set off on a year-long trip or are just heading off on a short vacation, here’s how to have better sex while traveling.

 Maybe it’s the cocktails, or maybe it’s the lack of responsibility, but for some reason, many travelers let their guard down and forget all about risk on the road.
 STIs are on the rise, and they are everywhere, so get tested before you go to see where you stand.
 Getting a thumbs up from the clinic isn’t a green light to go protection-free, though: You might be fine, but you can’t vouch for your partner, and several early-stage STDs — including HIV, hepatitis, and chlamydia — don’t show symptoms.
 What it does mean is that if you do suddenly find yourself with an issue down there, you can narrow your timeframe to a shorter period, which makes it easy to work out who you need to tell.
 As in, warn other people who you’ve slept with — not tell everyone who you think you caught it from.